Applying OOP Principles in Embedded C

 Conclusion

-While C isn’t traditionally thought of as an OOP language, embedded developers can still benefit from OOP-inspired design patterns - especially for organizing and managing more complex codebases.
-By applying encapsulation, abstraction, and polymorphism (via function pointers), you gain cleaner architecture and more reusable modules.
+While C isn’t traditionally thought of as an OOP language, embedded developers can still benefit from OOP-inspired design patterns, especially for organizing and managing more complex codebases.
+By applying encapsulation, abstraction, and polymorphism via function pointers, you gain cleaner architecture and more reusable modules.

 The key is to use these concepts selectively.
 Don’t over-engineer your code with layers of abstraction unless they genuinely solve a problem.
-When done right, however, these OOP techniques can bring clarity, flexibility, and maintainability to even the most demanding embedded projects.
+When done right, these OOP techniques bring clarity, flexibility, and maintainability to even the most demanding embedded projects.